National Endowment for the Humanities Summer Stipend Nomination

 - U.S. citizens and foreign nationals who have been living in the U.S. or its jurisdictions for at least the three years prior to the current deadline are eligible.

-- Individuals who have held or been awarded a major fellowship or research grant or its equivalent within the three academic years prior to the deadline are ineligible.
+- Individuals who have either held or been awarded a major fellowship or research grant or its equivalent within the three academic years prior to the deadline are eligible.
+Everything else being equal, though, the program will give preference to applicants who have not received such support.
 A "major fellowship or research grant" is a postdoctoral research award that provides a stipend of at least $15,000.
 Sabbaticals and grants from an individual's own institution and stipends and grants from other sources supporting study and research during the summer are not considered major fellowships.
+If you have received any fellowships or research grants within the three years prior to the deadline, please indicate on your résumé the total amount of each award or grant.
+If you fail to do so, your application may be disqualified.

 - Individuals who have received Summer Stipends may apply to support a new stage of their projects.